 This paper attempt to examine in brief the legal solutions for minority protection both in EU and non-EU MSs, by selecting the following countries as case studies: Italy, Slovenia, Croatia, Serbia and the Republic of North Macedonia.
 These countries represent an interesting combination: some have quite sizeable minorities; others have only recently started to adopt protective legislation; they also differ in terms of membership in the EU and other regional organizations.
-The study is mainly interested in the minority legislation in the countries under consideration and not on the implementation processes, focusing on the recognized numerically largest minority groups settled in the Republic of North Macedonia.
+The study is mainly interested in the minority legislation in the countries under consideration and not on the implementation processes, focusing on the recognized numerically largest minority groups settled in the countries' regions belonging to the Adriatic basin area and the numerically largest minority group in the Republic of North Macedonia.